phetdam/c-npy-demo/c_numpy_demo/data/README.rst

 ============

-This ``README.rst`` gives some information on the CSV data files included in this package, which contain data on Eurodollar options used in the test suite and in the benchmark tests [#]_.
+This ``README.rst`` gives some information on the CSV data files included in this package used in the test suite and in the benchmark tests [#]_.

 .. [#] This benchmark test has yet to be written.